s-saloni/Text-Translation/README.md

-## **Project: Text-to-Text Translation**
+## Text-to-Text Translation
-### Saloni Sharma
+Saloni Sharma

+### **Project**
+Utilizes four hash tables to translate words, which are included in the text files, between English, French, Spanish and Russian.

 ### **Files**

-README.md       : this is the readme file you are viewing
+* README.md       : this is the readme file you are viewing

-txt_files      : holds 4 .txt files with words from each language
+* txt_files      : holds 4 .txt files with words from each language

-Translation.h   : header for Translation class
+* Translation.h   : header for Translation class

-Translation.cpp : source code for Translation class
+* Translation.cpp : source code for Translation class

-Tests.cpp       : code for some tests of different functions
+* Tests.cpp       : code for some tests of different functions

-main.cpp        : code for running main program
+* main.cpp        : code for running main program

-### **Run main program**
+### **Running main program**

-_After going to the folder directory in the terminal, run the main program using the following commands:_
+_After going to the folder directory in terminal, run the main program using the following commands:_

-To compile: g++ -o makefile main.cpp Translation.cpp
+* To compile: g++ -o makefile main.cpp Translation.cpp

-To execute program: ./makefile
+* To execute program: ./makefile

-### **Run tests**
+### **Running tests**

 _To perform the tests, use the following commands:_

-To compile: g++ -o run_tests Tests.cpp Translation.cpp
+* To compile: g++ -o run_tests Tests.cpp Translation.cpp

-To run tests: ./run_tests
+* To run tests: ./run_tests